Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

 The GBIF datasets provide validated observation data and associated images, originally submitted by users of the respective platforms.
-However, the validation process differs among data sources, as discussed further in this section.
+However, the validation process differs among data sources, as discussed below.
 For each dataset and each species in our universe, we used GBIF portal queries to obtain observation records in the Darwin Core Archive format~\cite{gbif-darwin}.
-Each such record corresponds to an observation of a specimen, typically made in the wild by citizen scientists or experts, accompanied by its taxonomic identification, its geographical location, and one or more images.
-The GBIF portal queries were parameterized to cover the European continent (Figure~\ref{fig:area-queried}) as, in a preliminary analysis, we found that occurrence data from just Portugal or even the entire Iberian Peninsula would yield limited data in terms of volume and variety. \revr{Fortunately, many species of the Portuguese flora are widely distributed.}
+Each record corresponds to an observation of a specimen by citizen scientists or experts.
+The observation is composed of a taxonomic identification, date, geographical location, and one or more images.
+The GBIF portal queries covered continental Europe (including Great Britain, Ireland, and the Mediterranean islands).
+This broader scope was chosen because preliminary analysis showed that restricting queries to Portugal or the Iberian Peninsula would yield too little data.
+Fortunately, many species of the Portuguese flora are widely distributed.